Notes for postgraduate applicants

 Head of Group: Professor Sergey Lebedev

-Academics: Dr Simon Bland, Professor Jerry Chittenden, Dr Michael Coppins, Dr Robert Kingham, Professor Roland Smith, Dr Stuart Mangles, Professor Zulfikar Najmudin, Professor Steve Rose, Dr Francisco Suzuki-Vidal.
+Academics: Dr Simon Bland, Professor Jerry Chittenden, Dr Robert Kingham, Professor Roland Smith, Professor Stuart Mangles, Professor Zulfikar Najmudin, Professor Steve Rose, Dr William Proud, Dr Grigory Kagan.

 Where we work